 Proper equipment, especially the uniform, is a paramount consideration for a mountain bike officer serving in the northeast.
 Brunswick Police mountain bike officers wear lightweight CoolMax uniforms in the summertime, and have windproof, water resistant, insulated jackets and pants, special gloves, face and head warmers for the very cool fall night shifts.
 All of our uniforms are supplied by Olympic Uniforms, based in Seattle, Washington.
 Bike officers carry the same gear on their belts that other officers have; the only difference is that the duty belt and holster are made of lightweight, nylon material that is more weather resistant than leather.

 The Brunswick Police Department’s Mountain Bike Unit utilizes specialized mountain bikes for their bike patrols.
 Made with front shocks, disc brakes, and very sturdy frames, these bicycles have served the bike unit well over the years.
 Each is equipped with high intensity lights for nighttime patrol and police markings for visibility.

 The Brunswick Police Department has found great success with mountain bike patrols.
 Whether in uniform or in plain clothes, police officers on bikes bring an added dimension to police work by allowing better interaction with the citizens of Brunswick, while proving to be an effective law enforcement tool.

-For more information on the Brunswick Police Department's Mountain Bike Unit, or the Maine Criminal Justice Academy Police Cyclist certification course, please email Sergeant Jon O'Connor.
+For more information on the Brunswick Police Department’s Mountain Bike Unit, or the Maine Criminal Justice Academy Police Cyclist certification course, please email Lieutenant Jon O’Connor.